 The Decatur Hospitality Nature Park (Site 17, Central Loop), nearby US Highway 31 Causeway, and the Decatur Boat Harbor provide a great opportunity to scan the waters of the Tennessee River for winter waterfowl and shorebirds.
 This area is one of the …

-DeKalb County Lake (Site #46, Northeast Loop) is a popular fishing spot that also serves as an excellent introduction to northern Alabama’s bird life.
-Check the open waters of the lake for wintering waterfowl or a family of resident Canada Geese with t …
+The 120 acre DeKalb County Lake (Site #46, Northeast Loop) is a popular fishing spot that also serves as an excellent introduction to northern Alabama’s bird life.
+Check the open waters of the lake for wintering waterfowl, including any number of divin …

 Demopolis’ River Walk is an open, paved, level, handicap-accessible stroll along the river in downtown Demopolis.
 The pathway is immediately adjacent to the river bank, and there are scattered patches of planted shrubs and small hardwood trees along its course.
 Expect to see swallows from spring through late summer, waders year-round — though more in late summer and fall, and some gulls and small numbers of waterfowl in winter.
 The River Walk can be adequately birded in 60 to 90 minutes.
 Consider the River Walk as a late morning-early afternoon stop on a birding loop that covers the Demopolis area.